-Palatinate is the award-winning official student newspaper of Durham University.
+Palatinate is the award-winning student newspaper of Durham University.
 Founded in 1948, it is one of Britain’s oldest student publications.
-Notable former editors include George Alagiah, Hunter Davies, Jeremy Vine and Harold Evans.
+Notable former editors include George Alagiah, Hunter Davies, Jeremy Vine, John Exelby, Cristina Nicolotti Squires and the late great Sir Harold Evans.

-The paper is published on a fortnightly basis, with a full-colour print run of 4,000 reaching student readers at colleges across both Durham City and Queen’s campuses.
-Unlike many other University publications, we operate without the assistance of a paid sabbatical editor.
-Our Editorial Board is made up of full-time Durham students working to produce a professional-quality newspaper.
+During term, Palatinate is printed on a fortnightly basis, reaching student readers across Durham.
+Unlike many other university publications, we operate without the assistance of a paid sabbatical editor.
+Our editorial board is made up entirely of full-time Durham students working to produce a professional-quality newspaper.

 Palatinate covers all of the latest Durham news and analysis, as well as opinions, interviews, science and sport.
 We’re home to Indigo, an arts and lifestyle magazine, founded in 2010.
 As well as PalTV, our student TV station.

 Equality, diversity & inclusion

 Palatinate values and respects all differences, seen and unseen.
 We aspire to foster an inclusive environment that reflects our readers and their values.
 We believe that everyone, irrespective of race or ethnicity, sexuality, gender, age, ability/disability, religious belief, geographic or socioeconomic background, must be treated fairly.
 Negative behaviours and attitudes such as prejudice, discrimination and harassment against protected characteristics (detailed in the Equality Act 2010) are absolutely unacceptable.
 We will be proactive in seeking opportunities to improve, addressing silenced voices in our coverage.